NextPolicyChallenge/cinderella-story/story.md

 Cinderella's home life goes from bad to worse.

 Meanwhile, the King is trying to get his son married.
 Son isn't interest, really.
 King throws a party, for his son.
-Tells the Prince to party like it's 1999!
+The Prince says he's going to party like it's 1999!

 Cinderella can go to the party if she finishes her chores.
 Mice and birds make a dress for her (it's complicated).